stadust/demonlist-guidelines/900_Miscellaneous/050_loopholes.md

 ## Guideline Exceptions

-Whenever a new guideline is released, we understand that players may mistakenly overlook new policies, especially in regard to record submission.
+Whenever a new guideline is released, we understand that players may be unaware of recent changes.
 On a case-by-case basis, the list team may decide to grant a *one-time exception* for these scenarios and inform the player of what should be done in the future. **Asking the team for an exception does not increase your likelihood of receiving one!**

 </div>